mal-lang/mal-simulator/README.md

   - Sample the distribution for each attack step at the beginning of a simulation and decrement it every step an agent tries to compromise it
   - Let agent compromise a node if the ttc value is < 1

+4. DISABLED
+  - Don't use TTCs, all attack steps are compromised on the agents first attempt (as long as they are allowed to)

 #### Bernoullis in attack steps

 If an attack step has a Bernoulli in its TTC, it will be sampled at the start of the simulation.